Suhail Panjwani: An immigrant teacher’s longing to belong

 “I’m feeling pulled towards wanting to be in spaces that are predominantly people of colour, you know?”
 He pauses, emphasizing that he still loves his current job. ”But I definitely feel like I’m ready to go back to those spaces, and serve communities that look like the ones that I grew up in.”

 These reflections are also a form of self-care and community-care: Showing up authentically creates space for his students to do the same.

 “That transcends the conversations around homework or teaching, right?”
 Panjwani said, somehow looking both exhausted and exhilarated.

 “I think I’ve created a really different space in my classroom where kids feel like they can trust me, and be honest with each other, which I think is really beautiful.”

 Brianna Sharpe is a freelance journalist who covers LGBTQ2S+ issues, politics, parenting, and more.
 She lives on a mini-acreage in the Alberta foothills with her family.

 Support in-depth Calgary journalism.

 We connect Calgarians with their city through in-depth, curiosity-driven journalism—but we can't do it alone.
 We rely on our readers and listeners to fund our work by pitching in a few dollars a month.
 Join us by becoming a Sprawl member today!
-Sign up now!
+Sign Me Up!